AdobeDocs/create-embed-sdk/src/pages/index.md

 # Unlock your users’ creativity

-Put the right creative tools and content in the hands of your users with the Adobe Express Embed SDK – including the Full Editor and Quick Actions.
+Put the right creative tools and content in the hands of your users with the Adobe Express Embed SDK – including the full editor and quick actions.

 <DCSummaryBlock slots="text, buttons" theme="dark"  buttonPositionRight btnVariant="cta" className="How-to-get-started  ms-pa-page hero-below-compo ms-pa-summary-blade tryForFree" />

-Bring powerful Adobe Express capabilities to any application with the Adobe Express Embed SDK, a customizable JavaScript library.
+Embed powerful Adobe Express capabilities into any website with Adobe Express Embed SDK, a customizable JavaScript library.

 - [Read More](https://developer-stage.adobe.com/embed-sdk/docs/)